vodquang96/django-anymail/docs/sending/django_email.rst

 switching to Anymail will be easy.
 Anymail is designed to "just work" with Django.

-If you're not familiar with Django's email functions, please take a look at ":mod:`sending email <django.core.mail>`" in the Django docs first.
+If you're not familiar with Django's email functions, please take a look at :doc:`django:topics/email` in the Django docs first.

 Anymail supports most of the functionality of Django's :class:`~django.core.mail.EmailMessage` and :class:`~django.core.mail.EmailMultiAlternatives` classes.